Programming-M30299/week-18-dart-code/outline.md

   }
 ```

-In a different file import the `pract18.dart` file and create an instance of the `Student` class.
+Create a new file in your directory, called `main.dart`, and import the `pract18.dart` file and create an instance of the `Student` class.
 Set the phone number using the `setPhoneNumber` method and print the phone number using the `getPhoneNumber` method.
 See below:

 ```dart
 import 'pract18.dart';